 1. Fast fashion is expensive for you and our planet.

 Fast fashion is designed to be replaced quickly, not so much by desire but by need.
 Clothing literally falls apart ending up in landfills rather than making it to consignment shops even if you donate.
 In the U.S. only 10% of donated clothes get resold.
-The rest flood landfills – we send 13 trillion tons of our clothes to landfills in the US alone where they sit for 200 years leaving toxic chemicals and dyes to contaminate local soil and groundwater.
+The rest flood landfills — we send nearly 13 million tons of our clothes to landfills annually in the US alone, where they sit for 200 years leaving toxic chemicals and dyes to contaminate local soil and groundwater.
 Our slow fashion community has found that investing in fewer higher quality clothes actually saves us money because each piece lasts longer.

 2. Fast fashion disempowers women.